Numerous resources within the Department of Chemistry and across campus are available to support the academic success of chemistry students.

 The College of Engineering Undergraduate Learning Center (ULC) provides academic support for students interested in engineering.
 Their drop-in tutoring in Wendt Commons is free and open to any student enrolled in the courses the ULC offers.

+The Spring 2021 list will be posted by January 25th (the first day of classes).
 For students seeking more individualized tutoring, the Department of Chemistry maintains a list of private tutors available for hire.
 Although the private tutors included on the list have been affiliated with the department in some way, we provide this list as a resource and cannot guarantee the quality of any individual private tutor.

 Chemistry Communication Office